bdlm/log/README.md

 * support for suppressing any default field.
 * TTY formatting and coloring of JSON output.
 * updated formatting for TTY text output.
-* updated TTY color scheme.
+* updated default TTY color scheme and color customization.

 #

-`bdlm/log` is a structured logger for Go and is API compatible with the standard libaray `log` package.
+`bdlm/log` is a structured logger for Go and is fully API compatible with both the standard libaray `log` package as well as the [`sirupsen/logrus`](https://github.com/sirupsen/logrus) package.

 ## Examples